klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

         ++ mpi_check: MPI rank   7/8   on cpu 120/256 of nid001805 mask 96-127
         ```

-    2. The second `srun` command uses Cray MPICH rank reordering to get a round-robin ordering
+    2. The second `srun` command, on line 18, is an example where the Slurm cyclic
-        rather than using the Slurm `--distribution=cyclic` option.
+        distribution is preserved.
 MPI rank 0 now lands on the first
         32 cores of node 0 of the allocation, MPI rank 1 on the first 32 cores of node 1 of the allocation,
         then task 2 on the second 32 cores of node 0, and so on:

         ```
         + export MPICH_RANK_REORDER_METHOD=1
         + MPICH_RANK_REORDER_METHOD=1